-- Because of restricted chain clearance between tires and other suspension components, it is important that only chains in good condition are used.
-Broken chains can cause serious damage.
-Stop the vehicle immediately if noise occurs that could indicate chain breakage.
-Remove the damaged parts of the chain before further use. - Install chains on the rear wheels as tightly as possible and then retighten after driving about 1⁄2 mile (0.8 km). - Do not exceed 30 mph (48 km/h).
+- Because of restricted traction device clearance between tires and other suspension components, it is important that only traction devices in good condition are used.
+Broken devices can cause serious damage.
+Stop the vehicle immediately if noise occurs that could indicate device breakage.
+Remove the damaged parts of the device before further use. - Install device as tightly as possible and then retighten after driving about 1⁄2 mile (0.8 km). - Do not exceed 30 mph (48 km/h). - Drive cautiously and avoid severe turns and large bumps, especially with a loaded vehicle. - Do not drive for prolonged period on dry pavement.